sabrinakim/capstone/README.md

 * User can login, signup, and logout of account
 * Users can view their home feed screen and invitation creation screen
-*

 **Optional Nice-to-have Stories**

-* Restaurants with the most activity ("likes") will be bubbled up to the top of the feed
-* Users can "pin" restaurants, so the corresponding restaurant cards show first in the feed.
-* Users can also add users to their "close friends" list
+* Users can view their profile
+* Users can see photos of the place
+* Users can see how far away the place is
-* Users can navigate to a "profile" tab
+* Users can leave a review for the place using Yelp API

 ### 2. Screen Archetypes

 * Login/signup screen
    * user can login/signup
-* Restaurant Feed (like UberEats)
-   * User can scroll through available restaurants to order from
-* Defining preferences pages
-    * "How many people do you want to split with?" page
-    * "Which meeting locations do you prefer?" page
-* Modal overlay that requires ursers to enter their order and set a "timer"
-* Order screen
+* Home feed Screen
+* Create invitation Screen

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Restaurant Feed
+* Home feed Screen
-* Orders
+* Create invitation Screen

 **Flow Navigation** (Screen to Screen)

-* Restaurant card -> details page that uncover the menu
+* inivitaiton fragment --> detail inivtation fragment

 ## Wireframes